Bitcoin goes through third 'halving', falls vs US dollar

 "But longer term, you're probably going to see higher prices.
 With all the fiscal and monetary stimulus that's being pumped into the global economy, there's renewed interest from institutional traders looking for alternatives to modern government-backed currencies."

-Traders said the prospect of bitcoin's halving has fueled gains in the asset this year.
+Traders said the prospect of bitcoin's halving has fuelled gains in the asset this year.

 Scott Freeman, co-founder and partner at crypto firm JST Capital, said volatility should subside from its recent highs now that the "halving" has happened.